HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/2023-06-10-home-lab/post-18.md

     opacity: 1.0;
 }
 main {
-  width: 52em !important;
+  width: 52em;
 }
 .center {
     text-align: center;
     margin-top: 2em;
     margin-bottom: 2em;
 }
+h3 {
+  border-bottom: 1px solid #eaecef;
+  padding-bottom: 5px;
+}
 </style>

-In this post, I will walk you through the Observability Setup I am using form my home-lab.
+In this post, I will walk you through the Observability setup I am using form my home-lab.
 The full infrastructure setup is explained in [this blog post](/posts/home-lab-2023/), and available on [GitHub](https://github.com/HeinrichHartmann/svc).
 In this post, we will zone-in on the Observability configuration and tooling, which is contained in [this folder](https://github.com/HeinrichHartmann/svc/tree/master/services/monitoring).